RamonTavares/NCTEC17-WDS/README.md

 # Objectives

 1. Set up a discovery instance
-2. Have app/repository that allows for news exploration
+2. Have Node.js app/repository that allows for news exploration
-3. Have app/repository that demonstrates relevancy training
+3. Demo a Node.js app/repository that illustrates a variety of visualizations and queries

 # Agenda